atmikapai13/Portfolio/README.md

 - Gaussian classifier achieved an accuracy of 81.7% on test set

 ### Cool Climate Networks [_(Link)_](https://coolclimate.berkeley.edu/)

-Created dashboards on transportation and climate change for climate action portal, EcoDataLab, using Python for data synthesis and Tableau for data visualizations.
+- Created dashboards on transportation and climate change for climate action portal, EcoDataLab, using Python for data synthesis and Tableau for data visualizations

 ### Experiment Designer for Graduate Research
 - Selected as assistant to graduate researcher as part of UC Berkeley’s Undergraduate Student Researcher Mentoring program